A week after Spain's floods, families hold out hope that loved ones are not among the dead

 The floods have left behind post-apocalyptic scenes.

-Street after street in town after town is still covered with thick brown mud and mounds of ruined belongings, clumps of rotting vegetation, and wrecked vehicles.
+In town after town, streets are still covered with thick brown mud and mounds of ruined belongings, clumps of rotting vegetation and wrecked vehicles.
 A stench arises from the muck.

 In many places, people still face shortages of basic goods, and lines form at impromptu emergency kitchens and stands handing out food.
 Water is running again but authorities say it is not fit for drinking.

 The ground floors of thousands of homes have been ruined.
-It is feared that inside some of the vehicles that the water washed away or trapped in underground garages there could be bodies waiting to be recovered.
+It is feared that inside some of the vehicles that were washed away or trapped in underground garages there could be bodies waiting to be recovered.

 Thousands of soldiers are working with firefighters and police reinforcements in the immense emergency response.
-Officers and troops are searching in destroyed homes, the countless cars strewn across highways, streets, or lodged in the mud in canals and gorges.
+Officers and troops are searching in destroyed homes, and in the countless cars strewn across highways and streets or lodged in the mud in canals and gorges.

-Authorities are worried about other health problems caused by the aftermath of the deadliest natural disaster in Spain's recent history.
-They have urged people to get tetanus shots and to treat any wounds to prevent infections and to clean the mud from their skin.
+Authorities are worried about other health problems in the aftermath of the deadliest natural disaster in Spain's recent history.
+They have urged people to get tetanus shots, to treat any wounds to prevent infections and to clean the mud from their skin.
 Many people wear face masks.

-Thousands of volunteers are helping out, filling the void left by authorities.
-But the frustration over the crisis management boiled over on Sunday when a crowd in hard-hit Paiporta hurled mud and other objects at Spain's royals, Sánchez and regional officials when they made their first visit to the epicenter of the flood damage.
+Thousands of volunteers are helping out, but frustration over the crisis management boiled over on Sunday when a crowd in hard-hit Paiporta hurled mud and other objects at Spain's royals, Sánchez and regional officials when they made their first visit to the epicenter of the flood damage.

-Sánchez’s national government is set to announce a new package of relief on Tuesday.

 Wilson reported from Barcelona, Spain.